Print

 2. Preheat the oven to 400°F. Line a baking sheet with parchment paper.

-3. On a lightly floured surface, roll out the thawed puff pastry sheet and cut it into a 9-inch circle or leave it as a square.
-Transfer the pastry to the parchment-lined baking sheet.
+3. On a lightly floured surface, unroll the thawed puff pastry (or roll out if homemade puff pastry sheet to ¼” thickness).
+Cut it into a 9-inch circle or square and place it on the parchment-lined baking sheet.

-8. Brush the top of the puff pastry with the egg wash.
-Spread the ricotta mixture in an even layer in the center of the pastry, leaving the ½-inch border, using a small offset spatula.
+10. Brush the top of the puff pastry with the egg wash.
+Transfer the ricotta mixture to the center of the puff pastry.
+Using a small offset spatula, spread the ricotta mixture into an even layer in the center, leaving the ½-inch border exposed.

-10. Bake for 20 minutes, or until the puff pastry is golden brown and the asparagus is tender.
+12. Bake in the preheated oven until the puff pastry is golden brown and the asparagus is tender, about 20 minutes.

-11. Transfer the tart to a wire rack to cool slightly.
-Serve warm or at room temperature, with a sprinkle of fresh herbs.
-A clean pair of kitchen shears works well to cut the tart while preserving its beautiful design.
+13. Transfer to a wire rack and let cool slightly.
+Serve warm or at room temperature with a sprinkle of fresh herbs on top.
+A clean pair of kitchen shears is a great way to cut this tart while keeping its beautiful look intact.

 Notes

 Purchased puff pastry usually comes in one 14-ounce sheet or two 8-ounce sheets.
 I haven’t tested all brands, so yours may vary.
-This recipe makes a 9-inch asparagus tart using about one 8-ounce sheet, with some leftover.
-It can be doubled if needed, making two tarts or one large.
+This recipe makes a 9-inch asparagus tart using about one 8-ounce sheet, with some left over.
+It can be doubled if needed, making two tarts or one large one.
 You don’t have to make it round—use a square sheet if that’s what you have.
 Just be sure the pastry is thawed overnight in the fridge and kept cold during prep.

-To prepare the asparagus, submerge them into a large bowl of cool water to cleanse them of any dirty or grit.
+To prepare the asparagus, submerge the spears in a large bowl of cool water to cleanse them of any dirt or grit.
 Drain them, then trim the woody ends.
 The best way to do this is to hold one spear and bend it gently—it’ll naturally snap where the tough part ends.
-Either snap all the ends this way, or use it as guide to cut the rest with a knife.
+Either snap all the ends this way, or use it as a guide to cut the rest with a knife.

-The ricotta should be whipped together with the rest of the tart filling ingredients.
+The ricotta should be whipped together with the remaining tart filling ingredients.
 This creates a smooth, silky filling.
 A small food chopper or food processor works best for this step.
 If you don’t have one, you can whisk it by hand in a small bowl using a balloon whisk.